bharathsanthanam94/Neural_networks_project/README.md

 - The training, validation and test images locations has to be altered based on the downloaded directory in "config.py" file.
 - Model parameters can be adjusted in "config.py" file
 - Run "train.py" to train the model

+### Testing steps
+___
+- The pretrained model is also stored in the above mentioned google drive link
+- Donwload the file and save the downloaded directory in config.py in the variable "checkpoint_dir"